ucsc/site-slugstrong/support-for-students/frequently-asked-questions.md

 Ongoing (surveillance) testing is not currently required for students, faculty, or staff (unless you are a university healthcare worker).
 However, free asymptomatic testing is still available for the campus at [the following locations.](https://healthcenter.ucsc.edu/services/covid-19/covid19-students.html#TestingHours) Testing will help to protect your health and your fellow Slugs.

+### I’m a graduate student, and I never left campus.
+Do I need to test?
+Since you haven’t left campus, you do not need to take a pre-arrival test.
+However, we are asking all students to take one PCR test within the first week of the fall quarter.
+Please [pick up a PCR test kit](https://healthcenter.ucsc.edu/services/covid-19/covid19-students.html).
+Kits are available after Sept.
+17 at the College Housing Offices, Bay Tree Campus Store, McHenry Library, or the Science and Engineering Library.

 ___